Top 7 Common Stormwater Inspection Mistakes And What To Do

 By law, many states require weekly, monthly, quarterly, and sometimes annual stormwater inspections to ensure proper compliance within the guidelines set by that particular state’s Construction General Permit.

-Construction managers and businesses should prioritize regular inspections and maintenance to avoid costly issues down the road.
+On the practical side, construction managers and businesses should prioritize regular inspections and maintenance to avoid costly issues down the road.
 Not only does this make your work zones and buildings safer, but it also protects the public against any possible pollution or flooding.

 However, due to the complexity of stormwater management and the disarray of work zones, stormwater management mistakes are common.